WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 Contents of this document
 -------------------------

-Following this introduction, the Web Curator Tool Developer Guide includes the following sections:
+Following this introduction, the Web Curator Tool Upgrade Guide includes the following sections:

 -   **Upgrade requirements** - Covers requirements for upgrading.